 “Understandeth me Apricot.
 From the beginning I hath brought thee through the nightmare.”
 His voice was soothing, slow, and serene.
 Apricot hated the thought of it more than anything else.
 There was a wicked magic that filled his tone.
 “Thee knoweth the rate of thy friends.
 Thee seen the deepest torment of those above.
 The cries of those sacrificed in vain.
 Now thee art eft to taketh a rightful lodging.
 To end this chaos, tis in thy hands now.
 Thee alone has’t the choice to save this world or alloweth it to rot eternally.”

-Apricot shakes her head.
-“I don’t understand?”
+Apricot replied, “I don’t understand?”

 Now thou has’t seen the reality of the gangs and their overlords.
 Thou has’t seen the poor folk trodden upon and given nothing but misery.
 The royals who treat those below those folk as livestock for slaughter.
 The unruly demons who haunt this world.

 The wars and those who maketh wars.
 The uncaring hearts of the hath lost.
 The savage minds of the abusers.
 The dreams, stolen from valorous people.
 See this truth Apricot.
 Together we can changeth this all.
 Join me, beest the god this world needeth.

 By thy hands those gents don’t needeth to die.
 We can save all those who died.
 Those who were undone to this world beest hath brought to death.
 All those sacrificed given new life.
 In a paradise which thee shalt rule.
 All thou has’t to doth is allow me to bringeth thee across the threshold.
 We can cease all this evil.”
 The reaper said as he stuck out his clawed hand at Apricot.
 “So doth thee chooseth life or doth thee chooseth death?”

 As Apricot’s eyes fill with tears, he lets out a sigh.
 “Why me!” she cries in despair.